MLS attendance and sponsorship revenue hit regular season records

-- Major League Soccer said it set a new regular season record with nearly 11.5 million fans attending games.
+- Major League Soccer said it set a fresh regular season record with nearly 11.5 million fans attending games.

 - The growth comes a year after the league implemented a new club performance unit, led by Chris McGowan, which advises clubs on business strategies.